 The lineup shall remain with a substitute batting in their position

-Green Book 4.17 – If during a game either team is unable to place nine (9) players on the field due to injury or ejection, the opposing manager shall select a player to re-enter the lineup.
+Blue Book 4.17 – If during a game either team is unable to place nine (9) players on the field due to injury or ejection, the opposing manager shall select a player to re-enter the lineup.
 A player ejected from the game is not eligible for re-entry.
-If no players are available for re-entry, or if a team refuses to place nine (9) players on the field, this shall not be grounds for automatic forfeiture but shall be referred to the Board of Directors for a decision.
+If no players are available for re-entry, or if a team refuses to place nine (9) players on the field, this shall not be grounds for automatic forfeiture but shall be referred to the Board of Directors for a decision. * If a team has a player leave the game prior to completion and/or the game starts with 8 players the lineup will be compressed and no out will occur.

 Each player shall have at least one at bat.